Feneric/Minima/README.rst

 Minima is mostly data-driven.
 It uses a JSON data structure to define the people, creatures, and objects, and another JSON data structure to define all the maps and dungeons.
 Command sequencing uses coroutines in order to avoid overly-complicated state machines.
-The "Minima Engine" could be reused for another game without having to modify too much code; if the target game is in a similar world to Miskatonia, not much more than the victory conditions would need to be changed on the code side.
+The "Minima Engine" can be reused for another game without having to modify too much code; if the target game is in a similar world to Miskatonia, not much more than the victory conditions would need to be changed on the code side.
+As of this writing, at least one other game makes use of the Minima Engine.

 Other Notes
 -----------